LaudateCorpus1/elixirschool/posts/2021-11-09-now-with-more-elixir.md

 Custom mix tasks are employed for two main purposes today: sitemap generation and the rss feed.
 These two tasks leverage the content module we built with NimblePublisher.

-Of the two tasks the RSS feed is the most straight forward, we enumerate our list of blog posts and build up an XML document:
+Of the two tasks the RSS feed is the most straightforward, we enumerate our list of blog posts and build up an XML document:

 ```elixir
 defmodule Mix.Tasks.SchoolHouse.Gen.Rss do